KalkulierbaR/kalkulierbar/backend/docs/FOSC.md

 TreeNodes in a subtree that is completely closed will have the `isClosed` flag set.
 The `lastMove` property tracks which move was applied on the parent of a TreeNode to get to the current TreeNode.
 This can be used by the Frontend to visuallize which Rules were applied.
 The `lastMove` property for the root is `null` as no move was applied on the root.
 A TreeNode also contains two MutableLists `leftFormulas` and `rightFormulas`.
-The lists consist of propositonal `LogicNode` and are kept distinct so that duplicate elements will be removed.
+The lists consist of `FirstOrderTerm` and are kept distinct so that duplicate elements will be removed.
 The Lists contain the formulas which are on the left or right side of the sequence respectively.

 ## Rule Specification